Azure/iot-edge-v1/samples/dotnet_binding_sample/README.md

 }
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Modules may also implement the `IGatewayModuleStart` interface.
-The Start method is called when the Gateway's Broker is ready for the module to send and receive messages.
+The Start method is called when the gateway's Broker is ready for the module to send and receive messages.

 4. Add your new module on Json configuration:
 ```json